Renters' Rights Act 2025

 Review any live Section 21 notices

-If you have served a Section 21 notice, court proceedings must be underway before 1 May 2026 for it to remain valid.
+If you have served a Section 21 notice, court proceedings must be filed by 31st July 2026 for it to remain valid.

 Learn more